 1892, Aug.
 13. Baltimore Afro-American founded by John H. Murphy, Sr.

 1892, Dec.
-Sheppard Asylum for the mentally ill founded by Moses Sheppard, opened to patients; later became Sheppard-Pratt Hospital.
+Sheppard Asylum for the mentally ill (now Sheppard-Pratt Hospital) founded by Moses Sheppard, opened to patients.

 1892-1896.
 Frank Brown (Democrat), governor.

 1893.
-Women's College of Frederick founded, later became Hood College.
+Women's College of Frederick (now Hood College) founded.

 1893, Oct.
 The Johns Hopkins University School of Medicine opened in Baltimore, accepting women.